Blog

 By inhibiting the 5 alpha-reductase enzyme, finasteride significantly reduces the amount of DHT in your bloodstream, shielding your hair follicles from DHT-related damage.

-This reduction in DHT can slow, or even stop, your hair loss.
-Many men even notice a significant degree of hair regrowth in areas of the scalp affected by male pattern baldness after starting treatment with finasteride.
+Research shows that using finasteride as recommended lowers serum DHT levels (the amount of DHT in your bloodstream) by more than 70 percent.
+This reduction in DHT can slow or even stop hair loss.
+Many men even notice a significant degree of hair regrowth in areas of scalp hair affected by male pattern baldness after starting treatment with finasteride.

-Does Finasteride Work?
+Does Finasteride for Hair Loss Work?

-Research shows that finasteride works, often very well.
 In long-term, placebo-controlled clinical trials published in the Journal of Investigative Dermatology Symposium Proceedings, 90 percent of men with hair loss who used finasteride either maintained their hair or saw improvements in hair growth.
+In comparison, 75 percent of men who used a non-therapeutic placebo experienced worsening hair loss over the same period.

-In one study published in the Journal of the American Academy of Dermatology that involved two one-year clinical trials, researchers found that finasteride produced a more than 15 percent increase in hair count at the vertex scalp (the crown or area at the top of the scalp) in men with male pattern baldness.
+In another study published in the Journal of the American Academy of Dermatology that involved two one-year clinical trials, researchers found that finasteride produced a more than 15 percent increase in hair count at the vertex scalp (the crown or area at the top of the scalp) in men with male pattern baldness.

 In short, finasteride works, with most men experiencing improvements in their hair growth and density with treatment.